Dalhousie University: Administration

 University governance is conducted through the Board of Governors and the Senate, both of which were given much of their present power in the Unofficial Consolidation of an Act for the Regulation and Support of Dalhousie College in Chapter 24 of the Acts of 1863.
 This statute replaced ones from 1820, 1823, 1838, 1841 and 1848, and has since been supplemented 11 times, most recently in 1995.
 The Board is responsible for conduct, management, and control of the university and of its property, revenues, business, and affairs.
 Board members, known as Governors of the Board, include the university's chancellor, president, and 25 other members.
 Members include people from within the university community such as four approved representatives from Dalhousie Student Union, and those in the surrounding community, such as the Mayor of Halifax.
 The Senate is responsible for the university's academics, including standards for admission and qualifications for degrees, diplomas, and certificates.
 The Senate consists of 73 positions granted to the various faculty representatives, academic administrators, and student representatives.

 The president acts as the chief executive officer and is responsible to the Board of Governors and to the Senate for the supervision of administrative and academic works.
-Deep Saini is the 12th president of the university, and has served since January 2020.
 Thomas McCulloch served as the first president when the office was created in 1838.
 John Forrest was the longest-serving president, holding the office from 1885 to 1911.
+Kim Brooks is the 13th president of the university, and has served since August 2023.
+In August 2025, under the leadership of President Brooks, the university took the unprecedented action of locking out approximately 1000 members of the Dalhousie Faculty Association.